Skip to main content

 10 mentions Positive Neutral Negative

-The game currently suffers from frequent crashes and freezes, especially during building phases, making it largely unplayable.
-Despite these stability issues, ongoing updates suggest the developer is actively working to address the problems.
+The game suffers from frequent crashes and freezes, especially during building phases, making it largely unplayable in its current state.
+While fans of swarm-type enemies enjoy the concept, the persistent stability issues significantly hinder the overall experience.
+However, ongoing updates suggest the developer is actively working on improvements.

 • “Stability: this game frequently freezes or completely crashes.”